Yuhala/memcached-sgx/README.md

 ```

 - NB: this version does not kill the process/threads correctly with `ctrl + c`.
-Try killing with `kill -9 PID_of_app` or run app in the sgx-debugger debugger and stop normally via ctrl + c.
+Try killing with `kill -9 PID_of_app` or run app in the sgx-gdb debugger and stop normally via ctrl + c.
 To run app in the sgx debugger, do:

 ```
 source /opt/intel/sgxsdk/environment